![]() |

 directed by Alan Bromly

-UNIT is called in when scientists begin disappearing and, with the help of
+UNIT is called in when scientists begin disappearing from a top-secret

-journalist Sarah Jane Smith, the Doctor discovers they are being abducted
+research establishment.
+The Doctor discovers that they are being

 |